 Rains of Terror

 The nightmare world of HD 189733 b is the killer you never see coming.
 To the human eye, this far-off planet looks bright blue.
 But any space traveler confusing it with the friendly skies of Earth would be badly mistaken.
 The weather on this world is deadly.
 Its winds blow up to 5,400 mph (2 km/s) at seven times the speed of sound, whipping all would-be travelers in a sickening spiral around the planet.
 And getting caught in the rain on this planet is more than an inconvenience; it’s death by a thousand cuts.
 This scorching alien world possibly rains glass—sideways—in its howling winds.
-The cobalt blue color comes not from the reflection of a tropical ocean, as on Earth, but rather a hazy, blow-torched atmosphere containing high clouds laced with silicate particles.
+The cobalt blue color comes from a hazy, blow-torched atmosphere containing high clouds laced with silicate particles.

 If you can’t stand the stillness of the grave or the rotting flesh of zombies, then the pulsar planets are off-limits.
 Nothing can live in this most inhospitable corner of the galaxy.
 An astronaut who flew to the planet Poltergeist (a.k.a.
 PSR B1257+12 c) would find herself in the midst of three dead planet cores shambling through the twisted magnetic fields of their corpse star.
 Like the decaying ruins of a once-great house, the star Lich–named for a fictional undead creature– is the collapsed core of an exploded star.
 But that’s not the creepiest part of this planetary graveyard.
 Lich has twin spinning beams of radiation spinning faster than you can blink, which can instantly incinerate any spaceship.
 The radiation constantly rains down on Poltergeist and its neighboring worlds, creating silent nights, possibly lit with sickly irradiated auroras.
 I your supernatural reflexes can get you to a planetary surface, good luck.
 Planet Draugr (PSR B1257+12 b) is a Norse undead creature and the world Phobetor (PSR B1257+12 d) is named after the Greek deity of nightmares.